dansantinojones/the-simpsons-story-vault/README.md

 * [Heroku](https://id.heroku.com/login) was used to host and deploy the project.
 * [PEP8](http://pep8online.com/) was used to validate my code and search for errors.
 * [Lucid Chart](https://www.lucidchart.com/pages/) was used to plan the project flow.
+* [Am I Responsive](https://ui.dev/amiresponsive) was used to display the program across different screen sizes.

 ## Testing
 1. As a new visitor, I want to navigate the terminal with ease.